zirpo/mermaid-gantt-generator/README.md

 ```

 This will open a window where you can:
-*   Browse to select your input CSV file.
+*   Browse to select your input file (accepts both `.csv` and `.xlsx`).
-*   Browse to select the output folder where the generated image will be saved.
+*   Browse to select the output folder where the generated image will be saved (defaults to the input file's folder).
 *   Choose the output format (PNG or SVG).
+*   Optionally, download template files (`template.csv` or `template.xlsx`) to see the required format.
 *   Click "Generate Chart".

 The GUI will automatically use the input filename as the base for the output filename and append a timestamp, saving the result in the selected folder.